AQuaZar/kottans-backend/README.md

 ### GIL

 As I understood, GIL is a headache for python developers.
-It is a simple solution for a complex problem but has a tradeoff in multi-core performance, actually absence of it, because of GIL programs can only run in one thread at a time.
+It is a simple solution for a complex problem but has a tradeoff in multi-core performance, because of GIL, only one thread can be executed at a time.

+### Async IO

+Asyncio gives us some sort of concurrency, moreover it is not dealing with GIL, all is legit - one process, one thread, what's the trick?
+The main 'ho ho' of the asyncio is to use downtime of one task and let other task run in the meantime, usually it is useful in the I/O tasks.